 Mrs. Merceruio has been teaching in Loudoun County Public Schools since January of 2010.
 She was an itinerant elementary music teacher for two years before getting the job as Choir Director at John Champe High School.
 Mrs. Merceruio also taught Broadway Pops Choir and Vocal Jazz for LYCEUM, formerly known as Summer in the Arts, to 6th through 12th grade students during the summer of 2010 through 2012.

 Mrs. Merceruio went to Shenandoah University and received a bachelors degree in Music Education.
 She also studied music theater and vocal pedagogy.
 While attending SU, she participated in the operas and musicals, and traveled with the Conservatory Choir to France and Italy as a choir member and featured soloist.
 She also enjoyed singing with the Shenandoah Singers for two years and developing a love for a capella and vocal jazz music.
-Mrs. Merceruio was and remains to be an active member of Sigma Alpha Iota music fraternity and served as president of her collegiate chapter in 2008.
+Mrs. Merceruio is a member of Sigma Alpha Iota music fraternity and served as president of her collegiate chapter in 2008.

-In addition to teaching, Mrs. Merceruio sings with the St. James Episcopal church choir as soprano section leader and serves as Vice President on the Board of Directors for The Growing Stage Theatre, Inc.
+In addition to teaching, Mrs. Merceruio sang with the St. James Episcopal church choir as soprano section leader from 2009 to 2013 and served as Vice President on the Board of Directors for The Growing Stage Theatre, Inc. from 2012-2013.

 Ms. Tomick graduated from Loudoun County Public Schools and went off to art school to study animation and drawing at Savannah College of Art and Design.
 SCAD is ranked one of the top art schools in the nation, and it is there that Ms. Tomick had the opportunity to work with professionals in the animation field.
 After completing her degree, Ms. Tomick realized that working in the animation field would not be the best suited job for her so she found herself working as a children's book illustrator for a small publishing company and also tried her hand at freelancing.
 Although she loved her work, something felt like it was missing.
 She discovered that the missing piece was teaching so she went back to school to complete her master's degree in art education at George Mason.
 Now that Ms. Tomick has found teaching she can't imagine doing anything else.
 She is excited to be back in Loudoun County teaching in the very place that started her off in the world of art.